 Pursuant to applicable tax laws in China, companies established in China are generally subject to an enterprise income tax, or EIT, at a statutory rate of 33%.
 Our subsidiary, Ctrip Computer Technology, is currently entitled to a 15% EIT rate because it has been classified as a "new and high-technology enterprise."
 In addition, our subsidiary, Ctrip Travel Information, is currently entitled to a 15% EIT rate due to its registration in the Pudong Economic Development Zone, which rate is further reduced by 50% for each of the years from 2005 to 2007 because it has been classified as a "software enterprise".
 On March 16, 2007, the National People's Congress, the Chinese legislature, passed a new tax law, which is scheduled to take effect on January 1, 2008.
 The new law applies a uniform 25% enterprise income tax rate to both foreign-invested enterprises and domestic enterprises.
 There will be a five-year transition period for the enterprises, whether foreign-invested or domestic, during which they are allowed to continue to enjoy their existing preferential tax treatments provided by the then applicable tax laws and administrative regulations.
 Preferential tax treatments will continue to be granted to enterprises which conduct businesses in certain encouraged sectors and to enterprises otherwise classified as "new and high technology enterprise strongly supported by the state," however, the new tax law does not define "new and high technology enterprise strongly supported by the state."
 The new tax law also provides, enterprises established under the laws of foreign countries or regions whose "de facto management bodies" are located within the PRC territory are considered as "resident enterprises" and will normally be subject to the EIT at the rate of 25% on its global income.
 Neither does the new tax law define the term "de facto management bodies."
-We cannot assure you that Ctrip Computer Technology would be qualified as a "new and high technology enterprise strongly supported by the state," neither can we assure you that Ctrip.com International, Ltd. would not be considered as a "resident enterprise" under the new tax law and therefore subject to the EIT at the rate of 25% on its global income.
-If Ctrip Computer Technology or Ctrip Travel Information would be subject to the new standard EIT at the rate of 25% or Ctrip.com International, Ltd. be considered as a "resident enterprise," our results of operations and financial conditions may be materially and adversely affected.
+We cannot assure you that Ctrip Computer Technology would be qualified as a "new and high technology enterprise strongly supported by the state," neither can we assure you that Ctrip.com International, Ltd. would not be considered as a "resident enterprise" under the new tax law and therefore subject to the EIT at the rate of 25% or Ctrip.com International, Ltd. be considered as a "resident enterprise," our results of operations and financial conditions may be materially and adversely affected.